VyrtualL/VyrtualL/README.md

 <br/>

-Hello there !
-Since i discovered AI in 2013, i worked and did study on it at EPITA.
-Having a creative mind, i draw and 2D animate in my free time for big japanese animation studios like MAPPA, A1 Pictures, ...
+Hello there ! i draw and 2D animate in my free time for big japanese animation studios like MAPPA, A1 Pictures, ...

 </div>